 All port pins have three registers directly associated with their operation as digital I/O. The Data Direction register (TRISx) determines whether the pin is an input or an output.
 If the data direction bit is a '1', then the pin is an input.
 All port pins are defined as inputs after a Reset.
-Reads from the latch (LATx), read the latch.
+Reads from the Output Latch register (LATx), read the latch.
 Writes to the latch, write the latch.
 Reads from the port (PORTx), read the port pins, while writes to the port pins, write the latch.

 Any bit and its associated data and control registers that are not valid for a particular device will be disabled.
-That means the corresponding LATx and TRISx registers, and the port pin will read as zeros.
+That means the corresponding LATx and TRISx registers and the port pin will read as zeros.

-When a pin is shared with another peripheral or function that is defined as an input only, it is nevertheless, regarded as a dedicated port because there is no other competing source of outputs.
-An example is the INT4 pin.
+When a pin is shared with another peripheral or function that is defined as an input only, it is, nevertheless, regarded as a dedicated port because there is no other competing source of outputs.

-FIGURE 10-1: BLOCK DIAGRAM OF A TYPICAL SHARED PORT STRUCTURE
+FIGURE 9-1: BLOCK DIAGRAM OF A TYPICAL SHARED PORT STRUCTURE

-10.1.1 OPEN-DRAIN CONFIGURATION
+9.1.1 OPEN-DRAIN CONFIGURATION